Skip to content

 Here, the bars indicate the tasks that you should be engaged in during the indicated time frame.
 The gold stars indicate deadlines for Milestone Assignments, such as the Capstone Proposal or the Written report.

-Although, the official Standard Timeline for the Capstone Project starts in the fall and is completed in the spring of the second year of your MHA tenure, we strongly recommend that you start in the summer to begin the Prepare Phase.
+The official Standard Timeline for the Capstone Project starts in the fall and is completed in the spring of the second year of your MHA tenure.
+However, we strongly recommend that you start in the summer to begin the Prepare Phase.
 Two semesters is rarely enough time to complete the project.
 But, if you are unable to take action over the summer, then compress the suggested actions and milestones into the fall semester.

 Alternate Timelines

 Based on your personal trajectory, the standard timeline may not work for you.
-For example, if you are in the Dental Track, you will be unavailable to complete the Capstone project by your second year.
-Or, if you plan on completing your Master's in more than 2 years, you may want to space out your Capstone Project accordingly.
+For example, if you are in the Pathways to Dentistry Track, you will be unavailable to complete the Capstone project by your second year.
+Or, if you plan on completing your Master's in more than two years, you may want to space out your Capstone Project accordingly.
 In such cases, you are going to need to develop your own personal Capstone Timeline.
-But the sequence of events and milestones should remain roughly the same.
+But the sequence of events and milestones should remain roughly the same and you should still plan to start your capstone in the summer or fall of your second year.

 The following example timeline starts in the Fall of Year two and finishes a year later.

-Notice that for both timelines, a submitted Capstone Proposal is required before you start to write up the Final Written Report.
-Also, in the alternate timeline, your presentation will most likely be a talk instead of a poster.
+Notice that for both timelines, a submitted Capstone Proposal is required before you start to write up the Final Written Report and a draft of the Report is due before the Presentation.
+In the alternate timeline, the presentation will most likely be a talk instead of a poster.
 Otherwise, everything else will be pretty much the same.

 Create your own timeline using the Alternate Timeline worksheet—a Microsoft Excel File.
 You just enter the start and end dates of the Project, and the spreadsheet creates recommended deadlines for the milestone assignments, based on the spacing of the standard timeline.